The Trip (Seinfeld): Production

 The scene in which the man breaks into the car was shot near the Bicycle Shack on Ventura Place in Studio City, California, a short distance from CBS Studio Center, the main studio for Seinfeld.
-When Kramer is confronted by the police at his apartment (about 12 minutes into the episode), Larry David and episode writer Larry Charles can be seen standing in the crowd behind the officers, at the far right of the scene.
+When Kramer is confronted by the police at his apartment (about 12 minutes into part 2), Larry David and episode writer Larry Charles can be seen standing in the crowd behind the officers, at the far right of the scene.
 The cop riding shotgun is the same actor that would later portray Jake Jarmel.
 The hotel/apartment that Kramer is staying in while in Hollywood is in the same building that was used in Pretty Woman, in which Jason Alexander co-starred.

 This was the only two-part episode of Seinfeld in which both parts had the same name but were aired on two separate dates instead of a one-hour special.
 However, "The Wallet"/"The Watch" is a continuation episode pairing which also aired on separate dates with a "To Be Continued" at the end of "The Wallet".

 Elaine does not appear in either part of "The Trip", and appears only briefly in "The Pitch" and "The Ticket", because Julia Louis-Dreyfus was on maternity leave.

 Kramer's first name is missing from the script found on the dead woman's body, a reference to how—at this point in time—no one knows his full name.

 The episodes were broadcast much earlier than the typical September premiere for a new season, as NBC wanted to cash in on ratings from the 1992 Barcelona Olympics (which NBC also covered) and as such these two episodes got some of the highest Nielsen ratings thus far.